ipython/ipython/docs/source/interactive/qtconsole.rst

 .. image:: figs/besselj.png
     :width: 519px

-.. display:
+.. _display:

 :func:`display`
 ***************

-An additional function, :func:`display`, will be added to the global namespace if you specify the ``--pylab`` option at the command line.
+IPython provides a function :func:`display` for displaying rich representations of objects if they are available.
 The IPython display system provides a mechanism for specifying PNG or SVG (and more) representations of objects for GUI frontends.
-By default, IPython registers convenient PNG and SVG renderers for matplotlib figures, so you can embed them in your document by calling :func:`display` on one or more of them.
+When you enable matplotlib integration via the ``%matplotlib`` magic, IPython registers convenient PNG and SVG renderers for matplotlib figures, so you can embed them in your document by calling :func:`display` on one or more of them.
 This is especially useful for saving_ your work.

 .. sourcecode:: ipython

+    In [4]: from IPython.display import display

-    In [5]: plot(range(5)) # plots in the matplotlib window
+    In [5]: plt.plot(range(5)) # plots in the matplotlib window

-    In [6]: display(gcf()) # embeds the current figure in the qtconsole
+    In [6]: display(plt.gcf()) # embeds the current figure in the qtconsole

     In [7]: display(*getfigs()) # embeds all active figures in the qtconsole